jamessynge/TinyAlpacaServer/README.md

     the networking chip used by the RobotDyn MEGA 2560 ETH R3).
 This will require storing decoder state outside of the decoder instances.
 For example, using a union whereby all decoders can share the same memory.

+## Misc.
+Notes

+I'm inclined to think that the SafetyMonitor::IsSafe function should be implemented server side, not embedded, so that it can combine multiple signals and calibrated parameters to make the decision.
+The embedded system should provide the raw data, but probably not policy.